DDoS Protection

 L7 HTTP Floods < 1M req/s 1–100M req/s 205M req/s

 That doesn't mean large attacks are irrelevant.
-It means your threat model should be based on the 99th percentile, maybe 99.9th percentile — not the record.
-And if 99% of attacks are this size, the question isn't whether your provider can handle them.
+It means your threat model should be based on the 95th-99th percentile — not the record.
+And if the bulk of attacks land in this range, the question isn't whether your provider can handle them.
 It's whether your share of the platform is actually available when you need it.

 The Headline Attacks